walt-id/waltid-identity/waltid-services/waltid-openid4vp-conformance-runners/QUICKSTART.md

 ### Connection Refused

-For Verifier2 tests, the conformance suite (Docker) cannot reach host `localhost`.
+For Verifier tests, the conformance suite (Docker) cannot reach host `localhost`.
 Use ngrok to expose the local verifier.

 ### SSL Certificate Errors